brentlane/tigley/README.md

 which is then caught by a controller outside the view to update the header.

 This is a client/server app.
 A node.js w/express server is included.
-You will need to install node and npm, then run 'nmp install'.
+You will need to install node and npm, then run 'npm install'.
 To run the server it's just 'node server.js' and then just open a browser to localhost:3009